 P&O Cruises Australia

-P&O Cruises Australia with its fleet of five maintains the biggest permanent big-cruise ship presence in Australia.
-While each ship was previously part of other Carnival Corp. cruise lines, each was refurbished extensively before joining P&O Australia.
+P&O Cruises Australia is the biggest permanent big-cruise ship presence in Australia.
+While each of the cruise line’s ships were previously part of other Carnival Corp. cruise lines, each was refurbished extensively before joining P&O Australia.

 The key to P&O’s success is its focus on value for your dollar.
 This quotient lures everyone from couples to families and multigenerational groups that expect a mainstream cruise experience with plenty of activities like fitness classes and cooking demonstrations as well as dancing and karaoke.
 The onboard casinos are popular as are the cabaret shows, themed nights, and deck parties.
 The kids club is particularly good since qualified childcare workers and teachers staff it.

 As a whole, P&O Australia attracts a younger crowd than comparable lines operated by American or British interests.
-The newest vessels in the fleet, Pacific Aria and Pacific Eden, carry 1,500 passengers while Pacific Dawn, Pacific Jewel, and Pacific Explorer have the capacity for 1,600 to 2,400 guests.
-Extensive sailings to Australia’s most compelling ports of call—Great Barrier Reef, Adelaide, Sydney, and Kangaroo Island—are available as are itineraries calling on farther-flung islands like Vanuatu, Lifou, Noumea, and those of Micronesia.
+Extensive sailings to Australia’s most compelling ports of call – Great Barrier Reef, Adelaide, Sydney, and Kangaroo Island—are available as are itineraries calling on farther-flung islands like Vanuatu, Lifou, Noumea, and those of Micronesia.

 In recent years Royal Caribbean Cruises has really beefed up its presence in and around Australia.
-In fact, the 2018/19 newly released Australian Summer season marks the third year that Royal Caribbean has brought its newest Quantum Class ship, Ovation of the Seas to the region.
-Hubbing out of Sydney, each mini season features calls to ports of New Zealand including Dunedin, Auckland and Bay of Islands, the South Pacific including stops in New Caledonia and Vanuatu and ports in Australia’s South such as Hobart and Adelaide.
+In fact, the 2020/21 newly released Australian Summer season marks the fifth year that Royal Caribbean has brought its newest Quantum Class ship, Ovation of the Seas, to the region.
+Hubbing out of Sydney, each mini season onboard Ovation of the Seas features calls to ports of New Zealand including Dunedin, Auckland and Bay of Islands, the South Pacific including stops in New Caledonia and Vanuatu and ports in Australia’s South such as Hobart and Adelaide.
 Both couples and families hear the siren call of the 4,180-passenger Ovation of the Seas.
 Couples love the Vitality Spa, excellent dining venues, and the opportunity to go sky-diving right from the ship while families gravitate toward the SeaPlex entertainment complex with its bumper cars, roller skating, basketball court, and circus school.
 (Parents love the modular, multiroom family-friendly accommodations on the ship.)

 The sheer number of Royal Caribbean cruises in the region is impressive and there is an itinerary for everyone, spanning from three-night samplers to 23-night voyages between Australia and the United states across the Pacific Ocean.

-Carnival Cruises sails two Spirit-class ships from Sydney.
-Families and couples appreciate Carnival Legend and Carnival Spirit for a variety of reasons.
-The mid-sized ships have the capacity for 2,124 passengers and while they are more than a decade old, they have been refurbished to offer modern amenities that today’s cruisers look for, like laid-back dress codes and a multitude of dining venues.
+Carnival Cruises sails three ships from Sydney and, from November 2019, from Brisbane.
+Families and couples appreciate Carnival ships for a variety of reasons.
+While these mid-sized ships are more than a decade old, they have been refurbished to offer modern amenities that today’s cruisers look for, like laid-back dress codes and a multitude of dining venues.
 Couples love the adults-only Serenity Retreat, Bonsai Sushi restaurant, and RedFrog Pub while families spend their time at the thrilling Green Thunder and Splashdown waterslides and Seuss at Sea shows.
-Carnival Legend and Carnival Spirit call on ports in Australia, Tasmania, New Zealand, and the Pacific Islands.
-You’ll find three- and four-night sampler cruises, five- and seven-night Tasmanian adventures, a six-night Melbourne Cup extravaganza, 10- and 11-night offerings to New Zealand, and an 18-night transpacific.
-Itineraries also include the islands of Noumea, Lifou, Mystery, Mare, and Isle of Pines in the South Pacific.
+Cruises with Carnival call on ports in Australia, Tasmania, New Zealand, and the Pacific Islands as well as 2 to 4 night sampler cruises for those wanting to give cruising or Carnival a try.

 Couples and Families Sailing Abroad